 Scotland’s people are well known for being warm, welcome and friendly.
 Scotland is a home to over five million people, and it is estimated that for every person living in Scotland, another five people living across the world have Scottish ancestry.
 With such wide connections spreading to every corner of the globe, it is no wonder that overseas visitors are made to feel like they are returning home!

 Scotland offers excellent work/life balance.
-We care about you, your wellbeing and ensuring you have time during the working week to enjoy and experience life.
-Most office based roles in Scotland offer a 9am to 5pm work rota.
-Working within a clinical role in NHSScotland, you will be offered shift work, however there are plenty of days off scheduled in to ensure you get the chance to enjoy life.
+We care about you, your wellbeing and making sure you have time during the working week to enjoy and experience life.
+Most office-based roles in Scotland offer a 9am to 5pm work rota.
+Working within a clinical role in NHSScotland, you will be offered shift work, however there are plenty of days off scheduled in, so you'll get the chance to enjoy life.

 Scotland has a rich and historic culture and heritage and is a country of wonderful contrasts.
 Scotland is also a progressive, inclusive and forward-looking country.
 We welcome everyone, irrespective of their background, whether they are living with a disability, their ethnicity, religious affiliation, sexual orientation or gender.